Guest Classes

 We will look at methods inspired by Japanese rope bondage, at methods inspired by Pilar and 'maximalism', adding hoods and other larger items into rope scenes, and how to tie the head and face to achieve your aims.

-Classes that centre Rope Techniques
+Classes that centre patterns and suspension

 Intro to Partial Suspension